panoschron97/Neo4j_Biography/README.md

 2. Connect to your Neo4j database instance.

 3. Execute the Cypher script from the repository in the Neo4j Browser.
-For example, to create the biography nodes and relationships you can run the `Biography.cypher` script:
+For example to create the biography nodes and relationships you can run the `Biography.cypher` script:

     ```cypher
     MATCH (n) DELETE (n);